-The site has been confirmed as being available and so the allocation is retained with the addition of text to prevent the needless sterilisation of mineral resources.
+The site has been confirmed as being available and so the allocation is retained with the addition of text to prevent the needless sterilisation of mineral resources and to address potential flood risk issues.

 +++ Strong and significant beneficial impact ++ Potentially significant beneficial impact + Supports objective, but beneficial impact may be minor 0 Policy has no impact or the effect is neutral ?
 Uncertain or insufficient information on which to base the assessment at this stage - Conflicts with the objective and may have adverse impacts Potentially significant adverse impact Strong and significant adverse impact